aescarias/pdfnaut/docs/source/guides/modifying-pdf-metadata.rst

 Reading XMP metadata
 --------------------

-The XMP metadata stored at the document level can be accessed using the :attr:`.PdfDocument.xmp_info` attribute.
+Document-level XMP metadata can be accessed using the :attr:`.PdfDocument.xmp_info` attribute.
 For information on available properties, see :class:`.XmpMetadata`.

 .. code-block:: python